 Not surprisingly, Detroit lives up to its Motor City moniker with wide boulevards and multiple connecting freeways.
 But this isn’t just a car city.
-The country’s 23rd most populated city makes it easy for 85,000 daily riders to hop onto public transit stress-free.
-The Detroit Department of Transportation, DDOT (local to Detroit) and SMART route buses (Southeastern Michigan) service Detroit and its surrounding suburbs, along with the QLINE streetcar, which was introduced in 2017 and took a decade to plan.
+The country’s 24th most populated city makes it easy for 120,000 daily riders to hop onto public transit stress-free.
+The Detroit Department of Transportation, DDOT (local to Detroit) and SMART route buses (Southeastern Michigan) service Detroit and its surrounding suburbs, along with the QLINE streetcar, which was introduced in 2017.
 While there may not be an underground subway system, trust us, the bus system’s a breeze to navigate.
-Some of the DDOT buses even offer free Wi-Fi and, of course, air conditioning and heating during inclement weather to keep you comfortable.
+Some of the DDOT buses even offer free WiFi and, of course, air conditioning and heating during inclement weather to keep you comfortable.

 How to Ride the DDOT and SMART Buses, and QLINE Streetcar